-Russia, Japan, and China have explicitly criminalised the use of Modafinil, punishable by varying lengths of jail sentences and/or fines if caught with the substance.
-You cannot buy Modafinil from most online vendors in these countries.
+Russia, Japan, and China have explicitly criminalized the use of modafinil, punishable by varying lengths of jail sentences and/or fines if caught with the substance.
+You cannot buy modafinil from most online vendors in these countries.

 The Benefits Of Modvigil

 Modvigil is a cognitive stimulant.
 Compared to other stimulants, however, Modvigil is considered to be much more subtle.

 It works through the “orexin system” in the brain, and increases dopamine and related neurotransmitters like norepinephrine.